lindehaven/CP-M/le/readme.txt

 License -----------------------------------------------------------------------

-    Copyright (C) 2017 Lars Lindehaven.
+    Copyright (C) 2017-2018 Lars Lindehaven.

     Work based on the Program Text editor (te) v1.08 from 05 Jul 2017.
     Copyright (c) 2015-2016 Miguel Garcia / FloppySoftware.

-    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the ree Software Foundation; either version 2, or (at your option) any later version.
+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the free Software Foundation; either version 2, or (at your option) any later version.

     This program is distributed in the hope that it will be useful,